 The barn is home to several varieties of chickens, which are both visually stunning and hardy layers.
 Their eggs are brown, green, and blue, and can tolerate weather extremes.
 Today Ameraucanas, Whiting True Blues and Greens, Black Copper Marans, Cuckoo Marans, Partridge Rocks, Buff Orpingtons, Silver Laced and Columbian Wyandottes, Rhode Island Reds, Cinnamon Queens, Black Giants, and a few other varieties roam over several acres and through the woods.
 They have fun all day digging holes and rearranging mulch.
 Meanwhile, they clear the land of chiggers and ticks.
 The birds are pasture and woodland fed, and the eggs are produced under organic conditions.
+The flock feeds on USA Sourced Layer Breeder Pellets, 2 grain crackle, and seasonal fruits, vegetables and herbs.
 They are all vaccinated at NPIP-certified hatcheries.
-Danni a rescue Doberman who doubles as Peregrine's Therapy Dog, protects the wandering flock from low flying hawks and other predators.
+Theo, an adored rescue (Alabama Sweet Home Doberman Rescue) follows in the paw steps of his predecessors, Danni and Gibbs, (also rescues who have passed on to greener pastures), protecting the wandering flock from low flying hawks and other predators.